ProvableHQ/leo/docs/rfc/001-initial-strings.md

 it may be natural to also support element-wise conversions between strings and arrays of integers.
 This may be accomplished as part of the type casting extensions of Leo.

-### Circuit Types for Character and String Operations
+### Struct Types for Character and String Operations

-The operations on characters and lists described earlier, e.g. `is_ascii`, are provided as static member functions of two new built-in or library circuit types `Char` and `String`.
+The operations on characters and lists described earlier, e.g. `is_ascii`, are provided as static member functions of two new built-in or library struct types `Char` and `String`.
 Thus, an example call is `Char::is_ascii(c)`.
-This seems a general good way to organize built-in or library operations, and supports the use of the same name with different circuit types, e.g. `Char::to_uppercase` and `String::to_uppercase`.
+This seems a general good way to organize built-in or library operations, and supports the use of the same name with different struct types, e.g. `Char::to_uppercase` and `String::to_uppercase`.

-These circuit types could also include constants, e.g. for certain ASCII characters.
+These struct types could also include constants, e.g. for certain ASCII characters.
-However, currently Leo does not support constants in circuit types, so that would have to be added separately first.
+However, currently Leo does not support constants in struct types, so that would have to be added separately first.

-These two circuit types are just meant to collect static member functions for characters and strings.
+These two struct types are just meant to collect static member functions for characters and strings.
-They are not meant to be the types of characters and strings: as mentioned previously, `char` is a new scalar (not circuit) type (like `bool`, `address`, `u8`, etc.) and there is no string type as such for now, but we use character arrays for strings.
+They are not meant to be the types of characters and strings: as mentioned previously, `char` is a new scalar (not struct) type (like `bool`, `address`, `u8`, etc.) and there is no string type as such for now, but we use character arrays for strings.
-In the future we may want all the Leo types to be circuit types of some sort, but that is a separate feature that would have to be designed and developed independently.
+In the future we may want all the Leo types to be struct types of some sort, but that is a separate feature that would have to be designed and developed independently.

 ### Input and Output of Literal Characters and Strings